gabrielmfelix/Restricted-Null-Model/README.md

 ### Arguments

-1. M -> a matrix.
+1. M -> matrix.
 The original matrix for which posterior probabilities will be calculated.

-2. R.partitions -> a vector of integers.
+2. R.partitions -> vector of integers.
 It must containd info on row partitions.

-3. C.partitions -> a vector of integers.
+3. C.partitions -> vector of integers.
 It must containd info on column partitions.

 4. Prior.Pij -> method for computing "a priori" probabilities of interaction between species i and j.
 Can be defined as: